Jon Poole

-Jonathan Charles Poole (born 16 October 1969), also known by his stage name Random Jon Poole, is an English multi-instrumentalist singer and songwriter.
-He is best known for his work as guitarist for Cardiacs and as bass player for the Wildhearts and Lifesigns.
+Jonathan Charles Poole (born 16 October 1969) is a British musician, singer, songwriter and producer.
+A multi-instrumentalist, he is best known for his work as guitarist for Cardiacs and as bass player for the Wildhearts and Lifesigns.

-Poole is the frontman and main performer of God Damn Whores, and has also worked with the bands Ablemesh, Dr Brighton and Celebricide.
-He is currently the live bass player for the Lotus Eaters and has joined the Brighton band La Momo as drummer.
-He also fronts the Dowling Poole along with Willie Dowling, and has released three albums and a number of EPs with this project.
+Poole is the frontman and main performer of God Damn Whores, co-fronts the Dowling Poole with Willie Dowling, and has released two solo albums.
+He has also been a member of Ad Nauseam and Dr Brighton, and worked with the bands Ablemesh, La Momo, Crayola Lectern, Two Worlds Collide and Celebricide (as well as various projects founded by Ginger Wildheart), and the live bass player for Dr Hook Starring Dennis Locorriere and the Lotus Eaters.

 Career

-Cangels Close Crew and Ad Nauseam (1980s)
+Ad Nauseam (1980s)

-After a move to Milton Keynes circa 1990, Poole wrote and performed in his first proper band, the Cardiacs-inspired Ad Nauseam alongside lead singer and drummer Bob Leith.
-Although Ad Nauseam had a shifting lineup Poole played, at various times, most of the instruments in the band.
+Following some early cassette experiments, Jon Poole's first proper band as writer and performer was the Cardiacs-inspired Ad Nauseam, formed after a move to Milton Keynes circa 1990.
+Although Ad Nauseam had a shifting lineup Poole played, at various times, most of the instruments in the band, with the band's other constant member being lead singer and drummer Bob Leith.